thuhcsi/dpss-exp3-VC-BNF/README.md

 ### Train

-if you have GPU (one typical GPU is enough, nearly 1s/batch):
+If you have GPU (one typical GPU is enough, nearly 1s/batch):
 ```bash
 CUDA_VISIBLE_DEVICES=0 python train_to_one.py --model_dir ./exps/model_dir_to_bzn --test_dir ./exps/test_dir_to_bzn --data_dir /path/to/save_data/bzn/
 ```

-if you have no GPU (nearly 5s/batch):
+If you have no GPU (nearly 5s/batch):

 ```bash
 python train_to_one.py --model_dir ./exps/model_dir_to_bzn --test_dir ./exps/test_dir_to_bzn --data_dir /path/to/save_data/bzn/